 In this series of articles you’re going to find out about your immune system.
 We’ll look at how a healthy immune system functions and signs that you may need additional support.

-You'll be introduced to the best essential oils to use for boosting your immune function.
-These oils will give you the additional support needed for preventing and relieving all types of infections, including the common cold and flu.
+You'll be introduced to the essential oils that research shows are best for supporting a healthy immune system.
+These oils may also help give you soothing support for common symptoms of cold and flu.

 What is your immune system?